chapados/chapados.github.io/about/index.markdown

 I'm a geek who experiments with technology and molecules.
-In general, I like to figure out how stuff works and I spend most of my time either making things in a lab, or building things inside a computer.
-When I'm not doing those things I play hockey, or go sailing.
+In general, I like to figure out how stuff works and I spend most of my time either making things in a lab, or teaching computers new tricks.
+When I'm not doing either of those two things I play hockey, or go sailing.

-I live in San Diego, where it's always sunny and you don't need to own long pants.
+I currently live in San Diego, where it's always sunny and you don't need to own long pants.

 I have written an [iPhone app][wildcard], built some [tiny][hotworm] [websites][sdbhl], and contributed to open source projects on [github][].